TR-04/XRPL-Hackathon-2026/README.md

 2. Note the live quote: **~79 mQantas** from 100 mMacca
 3. See the routing: **mMacca → XRP → mQantas**
 4. Click **"Swap"** — real XRPL transactions are submitted (~5s)
-5. 🎉 **Confetti!** Click the **explorer link** to see your transaction on https://testnet.xrpl.org
+5. Click the **explorer link** to see your transaction on https://testnet.xrpl.org
 6. Click **"Done"** — balances update from the ledger

 ### Step 3: Browse Token Grid
-1. Scroll down to see all **7 brand cards** with live prices and 24h% changes
-2. Click any brand card to go to the swap widget
+1. Click any brand card to go to the swap widget

 ### Step 4: Add Liquidity
 1. Click the **"Liquidity"** tab